 In the winter months, I’ll water less often.

-You might find these helpful: Guide to Watering Indoor Plants / Winter Houseplant Care
+More info on watering & winter care: Guide to Watering Indoor Plants / Winter Houseplant Care

-Rhaphidophora Tetrasperma Repotting FAQs
+Rhaphidophora tetrasperma Repotting FAQs

 They can grow a bit tight in their pots but will do better in a larger one with more room for the roots to spread out.
 My general rule is when the roots are coming out or showing at the bottom, it’s time.
-You can always take it out of the pot and look at the root ball.

 This is the main reason for Rhaphidophora tetrasperma repotting.
 This plant is a fast grower!